 Go shopping, clubbing, and live music

-That finishes all the things to do on this Batam travel guide.
+That finishes all the things to do in this Batam travel guide.
 But keep reading for insider tips – it’ll come in handy!

 Batam Travel Guide: How to Get to Batam?